 Conclusion

 By following these tips and staying committed, you can potty train your stubborn puppy.
 They’ll learn to live in a clean, comfortable way.
-With the right approach and time, your puppy will become a well-trained friend192021.
+With the right approach and time, your puppy will become a well-trained friend.

 FAQ